 Violinist Dae Hee Ahn has recently joined the Atlanta Symphony Orchestra as a Section Second violinist since 2020.
 A year after joining the orchestra, she served as Acting Assistant Second Principal for a season (2021-2022).
 She is a multitalented musician who has appeared on stages across United States and South Korea as a soloist, chamber musician, and an orchestral player.
 Before joining the Atlanta Symphony, she was a member of the New Haven Symphony and has served as a rotating concertmaster of the Yale Philharmonia under the baton of Maestros Peter Oundjian, Carolyn Kuan, and Shinik Hahm.
 Currently, she plays with the New York Philharmonic as a visiting substitute.

-Starting with her first solo appearance with the Academic Youth Symphony at the age of 7, Dae Hee has appeared with multiple orchestras including the New Jersey Philharmonic, Livingston Symphony, and the High Mountain Symphony.
+Starting with her first solo appearance with the Academic Youth Symphony at the age of 7, Dae Hee has performed with the New Jersey Philharmonic, Livingston Symphony, and the High Mountain Symphony.
 She is the winner of the Oneppo Chamber Music Competition, Livingston Symphony Young Artist Competition, and the Mae and Fletcher Fish Young Artist Competition, and was named an alternate winner at the Yale School of Music Woolsey Concerto Competition.
 Throughout her career, she was featured on the Kennedy Center, Lincoln Center, Alice Tully Hall, Carnegie Hall, CMS’s Rose Theater and Yonsei Kumho Arts Center for solo and chamber performances.
 As an ardent chamber musician, Dae Hee has collaborated with esteemed artists, Ani and Ida Kavafian, Steven Tenenbom, Robert McDonald and Vivian Weilerstein at Four Seasons Winter Workshop and Perlman Chamber Workshop.
-She has also played in masterclass with the Emerson String Quartet, Tetzlaff Trio, and the Dover String Quartet.
+She also performed for members of the Emerson String Quartet, Tetzlaff Trio, and the Dover String Quartet.

 Together with her pianist sister, Dae Hyung Ahn, Dae Hee performs as the violinist of Duo Elim - a group that performs not only repertories in the classical canon, but also their own transcriptions of hymns.
-With Sony Music Korea, Duo Elim released a CD of their own transcription of hymns in 2016, and recently released their second album in 2019.
+With Sony Music Korea, Duo Elim released a CD of self-transcribed hymns in 2016, and recently released their second album in 2019.